 Conditions in the global economy and capital markets could have an adverse effect on our business and results of operations.
-This includes high and sustained unemployment in certain regions and lower labor participation rates in others, reduced consumer spending, low economic growth, lower residential and commercial real estate prices, substantial increases in delinquencies on consumer debt, the relatively low availability of credit and ineffective central bank monetary policies.
+This includes high and sustained unemployment in certain regions and lower labor participation rates in others, reduced consumer spending, low economic growth, lower real estate prices, substantial increases in delinquencies on consumer debt, the relatively low availability of credit and ineffective central bank monetary policies.

 Stressed conditions, volatility and disruptions in global capital markets, particular markets or financial asset classes could adversely affect our investment portfolio.
 Disruptions in one market or asset class can also spread to other markets or asset classes.
-Although the disruption in the global financial markets has moderated, the rate of recovery from the U.S. recession has been below historic averages, and the pace of recovery in many foreign markets is lagging that of the U.S. In addition, events in the U.S. or foreign markets, such as the United Kingdom's June 2016 referendum in which they voted to leave the European Union, can impact the global economy and capital markets.
+In addition, events in the U.S. or foreign markets, such as the United Kingdom's planned exit from the European Union in March 2019, can impact the global economy and capital markets.
 The impact of such events is difficult to predict.

 In the years since the financial crisis, the central banks of most developed countries have pursued highly accommodative monetary policies.
-Higher volatility and less certainty in capital markets may result as the U.S. Federal Reserve, through the Federal Open Market Committee, raises interest rates and as global monetary policies diverge.
+Higher volatility and less certainty in capital markets may continue as the U.S. Federal Reserve adjusts interest rates and as global monetary policies diverge.